Statistical laws and linguistics differ in naturalistic video and fictional conversations: Results

 Further, the relationship between number of words and number of utterances is much stronger in Movies (grouped: $r=0.89$, individual: $r=0.67$) than in \candor\ ($r=0.32$).
 Movie text appears less consistent and more subjective to outliers than \candor.
 Overall, \moviesgroupshort\ is distinctly linear (as seen in Figure~\ref{fig:all_scatter_aligned}).

 Next, we analyze conversations' unique word stagnation to detect outliers.
-A `run' of unique words indicates stagnation in the arrival of new words.
-We first identify that the distributions of conversations' maximum runs are right (positively) skewed toward shorter runs. \candor\ ($55$) and \moviesgroupshort\ ($48$) show very similar run medians with more variance for movie scripts. \moviesindivshort\ ($6$) skews the shortest.
-We identify the run value at which $99.95\%$ of data is included in the distribution and apply this run value as a cut-off to detect outliers.
-Figure~\ref{fig:regression_outliers_panel} highlights these outliers. \candor's outlier results in one of the corpus's longest conversations. \moviesindivshort's outliers include a singing exchange from The Rocky Horror Picture Show and a scene from The Leopard Man; we note that The Leopard Man's result identifies a duplicate scene included in this conversation due to it being an alternate scene that may have been accidentally scraped.
+A `run' of unique words indicates how many words before stagnation of new words occurs.
+We first identify that the distributions of conversations' maximum runs are right (positively) skewed toward shorter runs. \candor\ ($55$ words) and \moviesgroupshort\ ($48$) show very similar run medians with more variance for movie scripts. \moviesindivshort\ ($6$) skews the shortest.
+We identify the run value at which $99.95\%$ of data is included in the distribution and detect outliers over this cut-off (Figure~\ref{fig:regression_outliers_panel}). \candor's outlier is one of the corpus's longest conversations. \moviesindivshort's outliers include a singing exchange from The Rocky Horror Picture Show and a scene from The Leopard Man; we note that The Leopard Man includes an alternate scene included in this film corpus that partially duplicates its main scene.
 The Rocky Horror Picture Show exchange shows the same lines being exchanged between the character Rocky and guests, resulting in low novelty. \moviesgroupshort's outlier is the dramatic film, Magnolia.